-Student Success supports students with the resources and information necessary to achieve their academic, ministry, character, and spiritual goals.
-Resources include student support, student care, financial coaching, and the Navigator program.
-The navigator will resource students with tools to overcome obstacles and achieve their goals.
-For more information, contact studentsuccess@highlandscollege.edu.
+The Student Success team provides resources to help students achieve academic, ministry, character, and spiritual goals.
+The Student Success team is comprised of HC Learn (Library and Writing Lab), HC Navigate, and the Success Hub.
+Resources include individual writing consultations, student care, financial coaching, and the Navigator program.
+The HC Navigator equips students with tools to overcome challenges and reach their goals.
+For additional information, visit the Success Hub, log in to MyHC, or contact studentsuccess@highlandscollege.edu.